Montessori Mom

 passing amongst benches and people without creating any disturbance,

-carrying fragile objects in their hands and seeing they are not damaged, as for example vases full of water to be filled with flowers and replaced on the altar, or lighted candles, the wax of which must be spilled over hands and clothes-
+carrying fragile objects in their hands and seeing they are not damaged, as for example vases full of water to be filled with flowers and replaced on the altar, or lighted candles, the wax of which must be spilt over hands and clothes-

 They appear to be the tender intelligence as the purpose of the efforts so patiently persisted in; hence there would arise a sense of gratitude, joy and new dignity.